stackhpc/stackhpc-kayobe-config/doc/source/configuration/security-hardening.rst

 Running the playbooks
 ---------------------

+.. note:

+  On CentOS 8, you must run with `INJECT_FACT_AS_VARS <https://docs.ansible.com/ansible/latest/reference_appendices/config.html#inject-facts-as-vars>`__
+  enabled.
+To do this you for this playbook only, you can use:

+  .. code-block: shell

+    ANSIBLE_INJECT_FACT_VARS=true kayobe playbook run $KAYOBE_CONFIG_PATH/ansible/cis.yml

 As there is potential for unintended side effects when applying the hardening playbooks, the playbooks are not currently enabled by default.
 It is recommended that they are first applied to a representative staging environment to determine